An official website of the United States government

 The LaVerkin Creek Wilderness now contains a total of 445 acres and is managed by the Bureau of Land Management.
 All of the Wilderness is in the state of Utah.
 In 2009 the LaVerkin Creek Wilderness became part of the...

-Overview The Ledge includes five separate campgrounds with 105 sites located in a scenic, red rock valley popular with all terrain vehicle and four wheel drive users.
-Individual Sites Individual sites are available on a first-come, first-served basis and each...
+Five separate campgrounds with 105 sites are located in a scenic, red rock valley popular with ATV, UTV and 4WD users.
+Individual sites are available on a first-come, first-served basis and each can accommodate 10 people and two vehicles.
+One...

 Overview The Ledge Group Campsites are ideal for visitors looking to explore vehicle backcountry routes in the area.
 Access to the Ledge Campground is down a tight, steep switchback and over several creek crossings on a gravel/dirt road.
 It is...